SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

 ### Creating the Single Choice question
 In the first page of the Question Wizard, select the *Single Choice* option and fill in the following fields:
 - **Question Name** - This field is intended to identify the question.
 It has a maximum limit of 80 characters.
-  - Note: If this field is left blank, the system will automatically set the Question Name field with the 20 first characters of the Question Text.
+  :point_right: If this field is left blank, the system will automatically set the Question Name field with the 20 first characters of the Question Text.
 - **Shuffle Answer Options** - When this field is set to "true", the system will display the answer options in a different order each time the member makes a new allowed attempt for the question.
 - **Question Text** - This is the wording of the question.
 This is a rich text field.
 - **Answer Option Text** - For the Single Choice questions, the answer option text fields represent the alternatives of answers that will be displayed for the member.